jeyakatsa/jehova/R&D-files/MVPblueprint.md

 ***More To Be Added Here***

-## Step 2: Create simple compiler to read created Syntax.
+## Step 2: Integrate lexed syntax into compiler for translation.

 ### Part 1.
 Transpiling